adacheling/class03/README.md

 # Class 3

-See also the Scala intro in the class notes of [Class 2](https://github.com/nyu-pl-fa18/class02).
+See also the Scala intro in the [Scala setup instructions](https://github.com/nyu-pl-sp19/scala-setup).

 ## Control Flow